consensus-shipyard/ipc/README.md

 1. serve as a register for the subnets of a given chain, dictating the rules for adding and removing new subnets
 2. route cross chain messages
-    1. store messages that are traveling from upper subnets in the hierarchy down to subnets that are on same branch of its own chain (top-down messages)
+    1. store messages that are traveling from upper subnets in the hierarchy down to subnets that are on the same branch of their own chain (top-down messages)
     2. prepare epoch-defined checkpoints that collect messages traveling from lower levels of the hierarchy upwards (bottom-up messages)
 3. distribute rewards to SubnetActors of child subnets